genomicsclass/leanpub/manuscript/factor_analysis_exercises.md

 A>7.
 Which PC most correlates (negative or positive correlation) with month?
 A>
 A>
 A>8.
 What is this correlation (in absolute value)?
 A>
 A>
 A>
 A>9.
 Which PC most correlates (negative or positive correlation) with sex?
 A>
 A>
 A>10.
 What is this correlation (in absolute value)?
 A>
 A>
 A>11.
 Now instead of using month, which we have shown does not quite describe the batch, add the two estimated factors in exercise 9 to the linear model we used above.
 A>
 A>
     ```r
     X <- model.matrix(~sex+s$v[,1:2])
     ```
 A>
-A>    And apply this model to each gene, exact p-values for the sex difference.
+A>    Apply this model to each gene and compute q-values for the sex difference.
 How many q-values <0.1 for the sex comparison?
 A>
 A>
 A>